Sid-MB/Sid-MB/README.md

 I'm a Computer Science student at Stanford University.

-I've founded [Pocket Congress](https://sidmb.com/articles/pocket-congress), winner of the Congressional App Challenge, and I'm currently working on numerous projects including software for [a satellite launching into space](https://github.com/stanford-ssi/samwise-flight-software) in 2025.
+I've founded [Pocket Congress](https://sidmb.com/articles/pocket-congress), winner of the Congressional App Challenge, and I'm currently working the software for [a satellite launching into space](https://github.com/stanford-ssi/samwise-flight-software) in 2025.
 Learn more about me on [my website](https://sidmb.com), or send me an email!

 Sincerely,